wellma41/Pewlett-Hackard-Analysis/README.md

 ### Retirees

 - There are 90339 individuals close to retirement.
+Acquired through a count of the unique_titles.csv (see figure "Unique Title Counts" below).

 - Over 40000 employees either switched titles or were promoted.
 This figure is an approximate difference between the counts for the retirement_titles.csv and the unique_titles.csv